vedph/cadmus-doc/deploy/backup.md

 chmod 0600 /root/.pgpass
 ```

+💡 If you want to download files, just connect to your VM (using your account credentials) via SCP (use your VM IP and port 22).
+You can either use GUI like WinSCP or command line tools.

 ### Cleanup

 This script can be periodically run to cleanup the backup folder from oldest dumps.